 Antipsychotic Drug Use in Nursing Homes: Trend Update

 The Centers for Medicare & Medicaid Services (CMS) is tracking the progress of the National Partnership to Improve Dementia Care in Nursing Homes by reviewing publicly reported measures.
-The official measure of the partnership is the percentage of long-stay nursing home residents who receive antipsychotic medication, excluding residents diagnosed with schizophrenia, Huntington's disease, or Tourette’s syndrome.
-In the fourth quarter of 2011, 23.9% of residents received an antipsychotic medication; since then there has been a decrease of 38.9% to a national prevalence of 14.6% in the second quarter of 2018.
-Success varies by state and CMS region; some states and regions have a reduction greater than 40%.
-A four-quarter average of this measure is posted on the Nursing Home Compare website.
+The official measure of the Partnership is the percentage of long-stay nursing home residents who are receiving an antipsychotic medication, excluding those residents diagnosed with schizophrenia, Huntington's Disease or Tourette’s Syndrome.
+In fourth quarter of 2011, 23.9 percent of long-stay nursing home residents were receiving an antipsychotic medication; since then there has been a decrease of 28.8 percent, to a national prevalence of 17.0 percent in the fourth quarter of 2015.
+Success has varied by state and CMS region; some states and regions had a reduction greater than 25 percent.

 CMS also released an Update Report that includes a brief overview of the National Partnership, activities following the release of Survey & Certification policy memorandum 14-19-NH, and next steps.
 Visit the National Partnership webpage for more information.